ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---React-vs-Vue/index.md

 <p style="text-align: center; font">
 <em>Comparison of React and Vue on Google Trends based on data from 2018-2023</em></p>

-Last 5 years of data on Google Trends data shows a tough battle between React and Vue to acquire users' interests.
+Last 5 years of data on Google Trends data shows a close battle between React and Vue to acquire users' interests.
 However, in the last 1 year, React has gained an upper edge and has appeared more in searches than Vue.

 ### 9. Mobile App Development